select your language:

 The trimmer position for a KENWOOD TS930:

-The trimmer position for a KENWOOD TS940:The trimmer is centered on the same as the original TC1:
+The trimmer position for a KENWOOD TS940:The trimmer is centered on the same position as the original TC1:

 This test was done on a Kenwood TS940 and a HP Z3805A GPS-DOCXO as 10MHz reference signal, with the radio tuned on 9.999 MHz USB.
 The audio output from the TS940 is sampled with the TinyGate USB interface on a pc where running Spectrum Lab.